LazarevAndrew/tui_backend_task/README.md

 # TUI Backend task
 This app was builded as a backend test task for TUI project.
 App provides a single endpoint for collecting repositories with their branches by userName.
-Due to the fact that is a test task I omitted some setups like linters, pre-commit hooks and code coverage.

 ## Available Scripts